Kidney Stone Treatment in Pune

 RIRS (Retrograde Intrarenal Surgery):

-Stones in the kidney are burned with LASER using a specialized very thin flexible ureterorenoscope.
+Kidney Stones are burned with LASER using a specialized very thin flexible ureterorenoscopy.
 This is a scar-less procedure in which the stone is accessed using the natural tract.

 Retrograde intrarenal surgery (RIRS) is a procedure for doing surgery within the kidney using a viewing tube called a fiberoptic endoscope.
 The scope thus is moved retrograde (up the urinary tract system) to within the kidney (intrarenal).
 This is our specialty.
-We have latest state of the art technology.
+We have the latest state-of-the-art technology.